sfu-natlang/lensingwikipedia/website.md

 To update the site, pull the new version from github and rebuild the docker images (using the same commands above).

+When updating to a new docker image, you should check if the previous image was terminated gracefully:

+    sudo docker ps
+    sudo docker kill CONTAINER-ID